converged-computing/ensemble-python/README.md

 - If the output data of lammps (or some app) looks one one, do action X. Otherwise Y. We could use "plugins" that provide custom actions here that are app specific.
 - Real world use case is AMS - running either surrogate or multi-physics model. whenever runs the physics model, saves the input/output pairs and uses them to retrain.
 "Under what conditions would AMS need to start training."
 We would also want to look at cases with conditional logic.
 - Flux operator - implement with grpc, and set duration criteria to grow until we reach.
 As example, could look at queue wait times - "This job is running too long, run lammps with 8 instead of 16."
 In simpler terms, if my rate of job completions is too low then I want more resources.
 High level, we want to change the per job shape based on amount of ime to run the job

+#### Thinking through service design

+1. The ensemble (python) would be started as a MiniCluster in a Kubernetes Cluster.
+2. The ensemble operator would be in charge of creating the MiniCluster, along with a pod that orchestrates the service (the ensemble-service grpc)
+3. To start there would be one ensemble running per Ensemble Operator CRD (but could be multiple)
+4. We would only want the service to ping the operator when the MiniCluster needs to change (scale, etc).
+5. This means that when we create the service and MiniCluster, each needs to know about one another (the address)

 ## License